 If I’m missing anything, please feel free to leave a comment below!
 Also be sure to join our Breastfeeding Mamas’ Support Tribe on Facebook.

-Also, if you are just getting started, I would strongly suggest taking one of the following online breastfeeding courses.
-They are excellent!
+Also, if you are just getting started, I would strongly suggest taking our FREE online breastfeeding class to get started on the best foot possible.

 Breast milk typically comes in on between 48 hours and five days.

 First-time mothers often have their milk come in a little slower than mothers who have had other children.

 Having a c-section to delay your milk coming in.
 However, the sooner you are able to be with your child and latch, the better.
 More family-centric c-sections that are available these days have helped improve the amount of time it takes for milk to come in.